-Any employee who is expected to report but is not able to come to work must use a personal day or vacation day.
+- Staff members may be expected to report to work.
+Directives will be provided by your supervisor. - Any classified employee who is expected to report on a cold day but is not able to come to work must use a personal day.